yodiaditya/vim-netbeans/README.md

 After do installing, you should go to VIM and do :BundleInstall.
 I use Vundle here which i use pathogen in the past development.

+I use nodejs-snipmate and snipmate snippets from honza.
+So delete /snipmate.vim/snippets for enabling this two snippets update.

 Also, i install Python Debugger like pyflakes, pylint and pep8.

 For installing Python debugger using PIP :